BeelanMX/scrapCFEBot/scrapperFunctions/readme.md

   This is the information that is going to be saved in the file.
 It should be in JSON format.

 - _route_
-  This is a string that identifies where the file will be saved, do not forget the extemsion: '.json'.
+  This is a string that identifies where the file will be saved, do not forget the extension: '.json'.

 ** Returns **